-11.04 Cleats
+13.04 Cleats

-- a) steel cleats may be worn in Bantam and higher divisions - b) in the Mosquito and Pee Wee divisions shoes with metal cleats or "spikes" are prohibited.
+- a) steel cleats may be worn in 15U and higher divisions - in the 11U and 13U divisions shoes with metal cleats or "spikes" are prohibited.
 Rubber molded cleats on running shoes are permitted.

-11.05 Catchers' Equipment
+13.05 Catchers' Equipment

-- a) all persons (coach, parent, player, fan, etc.) receiving warm up throws (in a crouched position) from any pitcher must wear a protective mask. - b) this rule applies regardless of where the warm up is bull pen, sideline, adjacent field, etc. - c) penalty for violation shall be at the discretion of the umpire and may include:

-i) a warning

-- ii) immediate ejection from the game and ballpark - d) Mosquito division must wear a one (1) piece catchers helmet
+- all persons (coach, parent, player, fan, etc.) receiving warm up throws (in a crouched position) from any pitcher must wear a protective mask. - b) this rule applies regardless of where the warm up is bull pen, sideline, adjacent field, etc. - c) penalty for violation shall be at the discretion of the umpire and may include: - i) a warning - ii) immediate ejection from the game and ballpark - d) 11U division must wear a one (1) piece catchers helmet

-11.06 Bats
+13.06 Bats

-Mosquito Division: Bats shall not be more than 32 inches in length, not more than 2-3/4 inches in diameter at its thickest part, and may be taped to a distance not more than 16 inches from the handle.

-Pee Wee Division: Bats constructed of aluminum, fibreglass, or magnesium with a maximum diameter barrel of 2-3/4 inches will be allowed.
-The bats may have a maximum length to weight differential of -10.

-Bantam AA Tier 2, 3 and 4: Players are restricted to a bat that has a -3 differential (will not have a weight to length difference of greater than 3 ounces) and a maximum 2-3/4 inch barrel.

-Bantam AAA & AA Tier 1, Midget, Junior and Senior Divisions: These are wood bat formats.
+- 11U Division: Bats shall not be more than 32 inches in length, not more than 2-3/4 inches in diameter at its thickest part, and may be taped to a distance not more than 16 inches from the handle. - 13U Division: Bats constructed of aluminum, fibreglass, or magnesium with a maximum diameter barrel of 2-3/4 inches will be allowed.
+The bats may have a maximum length to weight differential of -10. - 15U AA Tier 2, 3 and 4: Players are restricted to a bat that has a -3 differential (will not have a weight to length difference of greater than 3 ounces) and a maximum 2-3/4 inch barrel. - 15U AAA & AA Tier 1, 18U, 21U and Senior Divisions: These are wood bat formats.

-12. GENERAL PLAYING RULES
+14. GENERAL PLAYING RULES